 Why Choose a Mantis ComposTumbler Composter?

 Our unique tumbler design has been meticulously proportioned to speed up the composting process.
-You’ll get finished compost from as little as 14 days!
+You’ll get finished compost in just a few weeks!

 The key to making great compost fast is to have your organic materials contained so that a heat core can be built quickly.
 The dimensions of the Mantis ComposTumbler, in all sizes, have been professionally and accurately calculated for maximum efficiency in building a heat core.
 As the drum of the ComposTumbler is turned, the materials inside the composter mix and the core is stable.